 Richard Owen, an English scientist, was the first to identify bones found in New Zealand as those of a large bird, the moa.
 In his right hand he holds the first bone fragment sent to him in London in 1839, which he identified as coming from a giant bird.
-He is standing beside the reconstructed skeleton of the largest of all moa species (Dinornis giganteus).
+He is standing beside a reconstructed skeleton of the largest moa species (Dinornis giganteus).

 Using this item

 National Library of New Zealand, General Lending Collection

 Reference: Richard Owen, Memoirs on the extinct wingless birds of New Zealand.
 Vol 2.
 London: John Van Voorst, 1879, plate XCVII

 Permission of the National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.